What is sleep apnea?

 Certain physical traits and clinical features are common in patients with obstructive sleep apnea.
 These include excessive weight, large neck and structural abnormalities reducing the diameter of the upper airway, such as nasal obstruction, a low-hanging soft palate, enlarged tonsils or a small jaw with an overbite.

 What causes sleep apnea?

 Obstructive sleep apnea is caused by a blockage of the airway, usually when the soft tissue in the rear of the throat collapses during sleep.
-Central sleep apnea is usually observed in patients with central nervous system dysfunction, such as following a stroke or in patients with neuromuscular diseases like amyotrophic lateral sclerosis.
-It is also common in patients with heart failure and other forms of cardiac and pulmonary disease.
+Central sleep apnea is usually observed in patients with central nervous system dysfunction, such as following a stroke or in patients with neuromuscular diseases like amyotrophic lateral sclerosis (ALS, Lou Gehrig’s disease).
+It is also common in patients with heart failure and other forms of heart, kidney or lung disease.

 What are the symptoms of sleep apnea?

 Often the first signs of OSA are recognized not by the patient, but by the bed partner.
 Many of those affected have no sleep complaints.
 The most common signs and symptoms of OSA include:

 - Sudden awakenings with a sensation of gasping or choking.